IHE/ITI.MHDS/input/pagecontent/volume-1.md

 standards-based, interoperable approach to community health information sharing.

-The central HIE infrastructure defined in this Profile might be a single FHIR Server implementing all the defined central service actors or may be virtual cloud of the systems implementing the defined profile actors.
+The central HIE infrastructure defined in this profile might be a single FHIR Server implementing all the defined central service actors or may be virtual cloud of the systems implementing the defined profile actors.
-These deployment models allow for modularity where each service function could be provided by different vendors, leveraging as much as possible from a reference implementation of a FHIR Server, and also leverage as much as possible of modularity enabled by defined Profiles.
+These deployment models allow for modularity where each service function could be provided by different vendors, leveraging as much as possible from a reference implementation of a FHIR Server, and also leverage as much as possible of modularity enabled by defined profiles.

 **Core business functions provided by MHDS Profile:**